My mornings usually involve sipping a cup of coffee or tea and observing the birds gathered around the backyard feeder.

 That is where the idea for Cup & Sparrow began.
 I wanted to encourage others as we experience life “under heaven” together.
 And that starts by trusting God’s promises, which have their fullness in his grace through our faith in Christ his perfect Son.
 Creation and the Bible have convinced me that everything ultimately finds its purpose in him (Col. 1:15-20), even the most common things of our daily life.
 I imagined two friends enjoying a nice cup, watching the birds, and talking about life from that perspective.

 That said, I invite you to join me.
-There will be original photos of the creation to inspire you, as well as biblical truth, life tips, and thoughts about God to consider.
+There will be original photos of the creation to inspire you, as well as biblical truth and thoughts about God to consider.
 Of course, my shameless affection for birds and the warm beverages that fill my morning cup will always be a topic.

 I hope you can visit often!